2025 Cornwall Council election

-The 2025 Cornwall Council election was held on Thursday 1 May 2025 to elect all 87 councillors to Cornwall Council.
+The 2025 Cornwall Council election (Etholans Konsel Kernow 2025) was held on Thursday 1 May 2025 to elect all 87 councillors to Cornwall Council.
 It took place on the same day as other council elections across England.

 The council was under no overall control prior to the election, being run by a Conservative minority administration.
-Following the election, the council remained under no overall control, with Reform UK, which had no elected councillors at the prior election, the largest party but without a controlling majority.
+Following the election, the council remained under no overall control, with Reform UK, which had no elected councillors at the prior election, the largest party but without a controlling majority; Reform UK have since lost this majority through defections.
 A Liberal Democrat and independent administration subsequently formed to run the council after the election.

 Background

 Cornwall Council has been a unitary authority since 2009 and holds elections every four years.

 At the previous election in 2021 the Conservatives gained majority control of the council.
 However, in the years between the elections the Conservatives saw several of their members leave the party, leaving the council under no majority control by the end of July 2024.
 The Conservatives continued to run the council as a minority administration.
 The Conservative group leader and leader of the council prior to the election was Linda Taylor; she did not stand for re-election in 2025.

 Cornwall Council has sought a devolution agreement from the Westminster Government.
 In 2022 a Level Three Devolution deal, similar to English combined authorities, was offered.
 This deal would have required a transition from the Leader/Cabinet model, to a Directly-Elected Mayor/Cabinet system.
 Following decision not to pursue a level three deal, due in part to opposition to a Directly elected mayor for Cornwall, a level two deal was negotiated and passed in late 2023.
 This deal agreed to devolved powers and additional funding over Adult Education, Green Energy, and Cornish Cultural activities.